 Many people don't like to negotiate because they view it as a hassle.
 Even though we might consciously think we're avoiding the blatant negotiation process, we end up doing it without realizing that's exactly what's happening.
 So we may as well learn how to do it well, and decide which of the 2 negotiation types to use.

 Removing the veil, we find there are two relatively distinct types of negotiation.
-The 2 types are known as distributive negotiations, and integrative negotiations.The Negotiation Experts' training courses teach both methods, as both are essential to negotiate successfully in business.
+The 2 types are known as distributive negotiations, and integrative negotiations.The Negotiation Experts' Sales course and Purchasing Negotiation course teach both methods, as both are essential to negotiate successfully in business.

 Distributive Negotiations - the Fixed Pie